SwarmDHS/warp/README.md

     BOOTSTRAP_WPA_SSID=your_wifi_name
     BOOTSTRAP_WPA_PASSPHRASE=your_wifi_password
     ```
+    - Note that even though the credentials file is ignored by git, you don't *have* to use it
+        - Simply creating those environment variables will work fine, but the file is recommended
+        for your convenience
     - The wifi credentials are currently hardcoded into Warp
     - No setup tools have been created yet, but will be soon
 3. Run `./build.sh` to create an image and to run the build in a container